DarkN117/Vein_dVRK_SOFA_simulation-Lab_Training/README.md

 2)"my examples": it contains several examples I created from scratch and/or modified from pre-existing ones.
 Very useful to understand basic principles and functions of SOFA.

 3)"Simulation_scene_development": it contains all the simulation scenes, written in python.
+Of course the final versions are the "v6" ones.

 4)"ROS_simulation_ws": it is the ROS workspace used for final simulation test.
 One file, "gripper_info_publisher" is needed to command in real time the simulated dVRK gripper.